-E 50 101E1 A I' T' L C Form 58-101F1 Corporate Governance Matters Acadian Timber Corp.
+Form 58-101F1 Corporate Governance Matters Acadian Timber Corp.
 Governance Practices (b) Disclose whether or not the Board has a compensation committee composed entirely of independent Directors.
 If the Board does not have a compensation committee composed entirely of independent Directors, describe what steps the Board takes to ensure an objective process for determining such compensation.
-The CNCG Committee is composed of four Directors, each of whom is independent. (c) If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee.
+The CNCG Committee is composed of four Directors, each of whom is independent from January 1 - May 4.
+After the resignation of Mr. Bud Bird, on May 4, the committee consisted of three Directors After the appointment of Mr. Bruce Robertson on February 14, 2018, the committee consisted of four independent Directors (c) If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee.
 The responsibilities powers and operation are described in its mandate, which can be found attached to this Circular as Appendix C. 8.
 Other Board Committees If the Board has standing committees other than the audit, compensation and nominating committees, identify the committees and describe their function.
 The Board has no other standing committees.
 9. Assessments Disclose whether or not the Board, its committees and individual Directors are regularly assessed with respect to their effectiveness and contribution.
 If assessments are regularly conducted, describe the process used for the assessments.
 If assessments are not regularly conducted, describe how the Board satisfies itself that the Board, its committees, and individual Directors are performing effectively.
 The CNCG Committee reviews, on an annual basis, the effectiveness of the Board, all committees of the Board, and individual Directors, which includes reviewing the individual contributions of Board and committee members, along with their respective skill sets.
 During the review process, the CNCG Committee specifically considers: (i) input from the Directors, where appropriate (including through annual performance surveys and self-assessments); (ii) attendance of the Directors at Board and committee meetings; (iii) compliance with the Board and committee mandates; and (iv) the competencies and skill sets of the individual Board and committee members.
 10. Director Term Limits and Mechanisms of Board Renewal Disclose whether or not the Corporation has adopted term limits for the Directors on its Board or other mechanisms of Board renewal and, if so, include a description of those Director term limits or other mechanisms of Board renewal.
 If the Corporation has not adopted director term limits or other mechanisms of Board renewal, disclose why it has not done so.
 The Corporation does not have any term limits or other mechanisms of Board renewal, as the Board believes that the imposition of term limits for its directors may lead to the exclusion of potentially valuable members of the Board.
 While there is a benefit to adding new perspectives to the Board from time to time, there are also benefits to having continuity and Directors having in depth knowledge of each facet of the Corporation's business, which necessarily takes time to develop.
 11. Policies Regarding the Representation of Women on the Board Disclose whether the Corporation has adopted a written policy relating to the identification and nomination of women Directors.
 If the Corporation has not adopted such a policy, disclose why it has not done so.
 While the Corporation recognizes the value of and supports the principle of diversity, it has not adopted a written policy relating to the identification and nomination of women Directors.
 The Board does not believe that strict rules in the identification and nomination process necessarily ensure the selection of the best candidates.